aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/workbook-conversions/pdf/render-unicode-supplementary-characters-in-output-pdf-by-aspose-cells/_index.md

 ## Render Unicode Supplementary characters in output PDF by Aspose.Cells

 The following screenshot shows how Aspose.Cells rendered the [source excel file](5115563.xlsx) into the [output PDF](5115564.pdf).
-As you can see all three Unicode Supplementary characters have been rendered exactly same as done by Microsoft Excel.
+As you can see, all three Unicode Supplementary characters have been rendered exactly the same as in Microsoft Excel.

 ![todo:image_alt_text](output.png)